 In April EarthX presented the World’s Largest Annual Environmental Expo, Conference and Film Festival, with the mission to connect a global community and help to create a sustainable future.
 The main event spanned over the course of 3 days with 120,000 people, 900 exhibitors and 260 speakers in attendance with ‘breakthrough solutions and fascinating innovations that will empower them to make a difference in their communities and the world’.
 The event has grown exponentially since its inception in 2011, what began as a small event held on the streets of Dallas has developed into an incredible opportunity for business, academic institutions, environmental organisations and government agencies to present their ideas in Dallas' Historic 270-acre Fair Park.

 This year Blue Abyss, represented by CEO, John Vickers, was honoured to be part of a specialist panel within the EarthXOcean Conference, entitled ‘The Blue Economy’.
 The panel, consisting of world-renowned scientists, business leaders, non-profits and government members, shared information and insights on the Blue Economy; which illustrated Blue Abyss' Vision in research and development, training and STEM.
 Blue Abyss teamed up with the innovative US based digital installation agency, End Point to utilise their Liquid Galaxy system presentation.
 Using a combination of images, videos and VR demonstrations, the crowd was treated to a visual display unlike any other.
-We will be sharing the presentation across social platforms very soon!
+You can watch this very special presentation here.

 The Planetary Survival Scenario, also presented using End Point’s Liquid Galaxy system, was a hit in the EarthXInteractive Zone.
 It showcased a series of mixed reality vignettes which approach a drone just as a dust storm lands.
 Developed by Prof Bob Stone, Blue Abyss Human Factors Consultant, and the Human Interface Technologies Team at the University of Birmingham (UK), this module is a fun and useful survival training module.